 Feel part of the community in Marrakech

 Set in the foothills of the Atlas Mountains, Marrakech is Morocco’s best known and most visited city.
 Founded in 1070, this is a place where, for centuries, the Middle East, Africa and Europe have met and mingled beneath the red clay walls of the old medina, now a UNESCO World Heritage Site – today, you can still catch a hint of the past as you explore those labyrinthine streets.
-For a true taste of like in Marrakech in times-gone-by, search the old districts for a ‘ferran’ and a furnace, an oven where locals came to bake their daily bread and pastries and where the fires that heated the water for the hammam were stoked, both integral hubs where the community spirit was kept alive.
+For a true taste of life in Marrakech in times-gone-by, search the old districts for a ‘ferran’ and a furnace, an oven where locals came to bake their daily bread and pastries and where the fires that heated the water for the hammam were stoked, both integral hubs where the community spirit was kept alive.

 Enter a movie set in Ait Ben Haddou

 A magnificent example of traditional Moroccan earth clay architecture, the ksar (fortified village) of Ait Ben Haddou has had many reincarnations in its illustrious career.
-Ridley Scott’s Gladiator (2000), Lawrence of Arabia (1962), The Jewel of the Nile (1985), The Mummy (1999), Time Bandits (1981), The Living Daylights (1987) and many, many more movies were filmed here, so visiting here is very much like stepping into a film set, spotting backdrops that you might recognise from the big screen.
+Ridley Scott’s Gladiator (2000), Lawrence of Arabia (1962), The Jewel of the Nile (1985), The Mummy (1999), Time Bandits (1981), The Living Daylights (1987) and many, many more movies were filmed here, so visiting is very much like stepping into a film set, spotting backdrops that you might recognise from the big screen.

 Get lost in Chefchaouen

 Up in the peaks of The Rif, Chefchaouen is the Moroccan town that you didn’t know you knew.
-Many of the buildings, and whole streets, are painted blue, making it a very picturesque and much pictured destination – you’re likely to have seen images of it on anything to do with Morocco.
+Many of the buildings, and whole streets, are painted blue, making it both a very picturesque and much pictured destination – you’re likely to have seen images of it on anything to do with Morocco.
 The coolness, both of the air and the vibe, make this is the sort of place that is made for wandering, with enticing narrow alleyways that lead to lovely hidden corners in multiple shades of blue.

 Feel the ‘alizee’ in Essaouira